SpaceVim/SpaceVim/docs/_posts/2018-09-28-use-vim-as-ide.md

 ### Language support

-By default, SpaceVim do not load any lanaguge layer, please checkout the [available layers](../layers/) page.
+By default, SpaceVim do not load any language layer, please checkout the [available layers](../layers/) page.